 This scaling script is written to handle one host pool per instance of the scheduled task that is running the script.

-The scheduled tasks that runs scaling scripts must to be on a VM that is always on.
+The scheduled tasks that run scaling scripts must to be on a VM that is always on.

 Create a separate folder for each instance of the scaling script and its configuration.

 Accounts with MFA are not supported.
-It is recommended to use service principals to query the Windows Virtual Desktop service.
+It is recommended to use service principals to access the Windows Virtual Desktop service and Azure.

+Azure's SLA guarantee apply only to VMs in an availability set.
+Current document describes environment with single VM that is doing the scaling, this may not meet availability requirements.

 Script Deployment